Smoked Tri Tip Recipe (Step-By-Step Recipe)

 Have a read of some of our guides below.
 They will help you become a better pitmaster!

 Read: Got a moldy grill?
-Learn how to get rid of mold in your grill
+Learn how to clean a moldy grill with ease

 Author: Charlie Reeves